mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 I didn't have a preference to use either turnover or employment as a measurement of industry size.
 It was easy to find employment data, so I went with that.

-To get started I used a dataset from the Office for National Statistics, containing a breakdown of ["Enterprise/local units by 2 Digit SIC, Employment size band and Region"](http://web.ons.gov.uk/ons/data/web/explorer/dataset-finder/-/q/dcDetails/Economic/UKBABa?p_p_lifecycle=1&_FOFlow1_WAR_FOFlow1portlet_dataset_navigation=datasetCollectionDetails).
+To get started I used a dataset from the Office for National Statistics (ONS), containing a breakdown of ["Enterprise/local units by 2 Digit SIC, Employment size band and Region"](http://web.ons.gov.uk/ons/data/web/explorer/dataset-finder/-/q/dcDetails/Economic/UKBABa?p_p_lifecycle=1&_FOFlow1_WAR_FOFlow1portlet_dataset_navigation=datasetCollectionDetails).

 For statistical purposes UK businesses are grouped by SIC codes.
 SIC stands for Standard Industrial Classification of Economic Activities.